LEADING OFF: Price makes 2nd start; McCullers on a roll | New Country 923

 ONE-TWO PUNCH

-Streaking starter Lance McCullers Jr. (6-1, 2.48 ERA) is on the mound as the major league-leading Astros visit the AL West-rival Rangers.
+Streaking starter Lance McCullers Jr. (6-1, 2.48 ERA) is on the mound as the major league-leading Astros (39-16) look for their ninth consecutive victory when they visit the rival Rangers.
 McCullers has won four straight decisions and was just selected the American League pitcher of the month for May, when he was 4-0 with a 0.99 ERA and 37 strikeouts over 36 1/3 innings.
-Houston also had the AL pitcher of the month for April in ace lefty Dallas Keuchel.
+Houston also had the AL pitcher of the month for April in ace lefty Dallas Keuchel, who is now 9-0.

 BAD NEWS, GOOD NEWS

 The banged-up Mariners will be without Jean Segura for a while after he was placed on the 10-day disabled list Friday with a high ankle sprain.
-There is no set timetable for his return, and Taylor Motter will now get the bulk of the playing time at shortstop.
+There is no set timetable for his return, and Taylor Motter will now get most of the playing time at shortstop.
+Motter hit his second grand slam of the season in Friday night’s 12-4 win over Tampa Bay.
 Segura entered Friday tied for the AL lead in batting average at .341.
 It’s his second stint on the DL this season after missing 12 games in April with a hamstring injury.
 Seattle did get some positive news about slugger Nelson Cruz, who was back in the lineup after getting hit on the top of his left hand by a pitch Thursday.

 LOOKING GOOD